Tracking time: advanced

 The time budget can be set from within a task or through the project.

-The image below illustrates where a User can set a budget for a specific task.
+A screenshot of todo.vu time tracking software, demonstrating where a User can add a time budget to a specific task.

 Setting time budget for a project